drupaltools/drupaltools.github.io/README.md

 # DrupalTools

 Project [drupaltools.github.io](https://drupaltools.github.io/), a list of open-source tools used for Drupal development and other Drupal related tasks.
-Initially based on the this [Google Sheets](https://docs.google.com/spreadsheets/d/1EWmxQMMekc0fMoMl16HyLt0i8yCRBT5wAVuy66Bi4kI) which is now deprecated!

 ## Contributing